Skip to main content

 • Official optometry school transcripts up to the time of your application

-• Official NBEO transcripts
+• Official NBEO scores

 SELECTION PROCESS